-(e) Throughways are designated in the Regional Transportation Plan and generally correspond to Expressways designated in the Oregon Highway Plan.
-Some throughways designated in the RTP are not Expressways in the Oregon Highway Plan but serve an important statewide function.

-(f) The thresholds are used to identify areas of poor reliability where due to traffic volumes, average travel speeds drop below specified speed and duration thresholds.
+- (i) Throughways are designated in the Regional Transportation Plan and generally correspond to Expressways designated in the Oregon Highway Plan.
+These are identified as Throughways-Freeways in RTP maps and policies.
+Some throughways designated in the RTP are not Expressways in the Oregon Highway Plan but serve an important statewide function; these throughways are identified as Throughway-Signalized Highways in RTP maps and policies.
+Figure 3.8 shows the Freeway and Signalized-Highway designations applied to throughways in the Portland region. - (j) The thresholds are used to identify areas of poor reliability where due to traffic volumes, average travel speeds drop below specified speed and duration thresholds.
 It will be used as a threshold to identify needs (deficiencies).
 It will not be applied as a standard that creates conflict with meeting OAR 660 Division 44 VMT per capita reduction targets.
-Solutions to address identified needs should follow the RTP congestion management process, Sections 3.08.220 and 3.08.510 of the Regional Transportation Functional Plan and OHP Policy 1G, and should not come at the expense of achieving system completeness for non-motorized modes consistent with regional modal or design classifications or achieving the VMT/capita target for the region or jurisdiction.
+Solutions to address identified needs should follow the RTP congestion management process, Sections 3.08.220 and 3.08.510 of the Regional Transportation Functional Plan and OHP Policy 1G and should not come at the expense of achieving system completeness for non-motorized modes consistent with regional modal or design classifications or achieving the VMT/capita target for the region.